Stockton Kings

 The Stockton Kings are an American professional basketball team of the NBA G League based in Stockton, California, and are affiliated with the Sacramento Kings.
-The Kings play their home games at the Stockton Arena and compete in the G League's Western Conference Pacific Division.
+The Kings play their home games at the Adventist Health Arena and compete in the G League's Western Conference Pacific Division.

 The team began play during the 2008–09 season in Reno, Nevada, as the Reno Bighorns.
 They moved to Stockton and changed their name in 2018.

 History

 Reno Bighorns

 The Reno Bighorns began play in the 2008–09 season with their home games at the Reno Events Center.
 Their namesake was the desert bighorn sheep, which is the state animal of Nevada.
 The Bighorns were primarily affiliated with the Sacramento Kings, which has been with the team since its inception in 2008.
 Reno also had affiliations with the New York Knicks (2008–2009), Orlando Magic (2009–2010), Golden State Warriors (2010–2011), Atlanta Hawks (2011–2012), Memphis Grizzlies (2011–2013), and the Utah Jazz (2012–2013).